Brighton & Hove Albion vs Nottingham Forest

 Brighton & Hove Albion

-Fabian Hürzeler’s fairy tale run with Brighton continued in the EFL Cup, where the Seagulls picked up a 3-2 win over Wolves in the third round.
-The victory came after last weekend’s goalless draw against newly promoted Ipswich Town.
+Fabian Hürzeler's fairy tale run with Brighton continued in the EFL Cup, where the Seagulls achieved a 3-2 victory over Wolves in the third round.
+This win followed last weekend's goalless draw against newly promoted Ipswich Town.

-After successive draws, Brighton [WWDD] slipped three places down the table to 6th place, while having eight points on the board after four Premier League games [2W, 2D, 0L].
-Turning the four-game unbeaten run to five would see Brighton remain unbeaten in that many opening games in the PL for the first time in the competition’s history despite Hürzeler’s fears.
+After two successive draws, Brighton [WWDD] slipped three places down the table to 6th place, accumulating eight points from four Premier League games [2W, 2D, 0L].
+Extending their unbeaten run to five games would mark the first time Brighton remains unbeaten in the opening matches of a Premier League season.

-A 4—2—3—1 with Danny Welbeck in attack is expected on Sunday against the Tricky Trees.
-João Pedro is in doubt for this fixture.
-"He will train with the team on Friday, and then we have to see how it's going – if he can train fully, if he can do all the movements.
-We won't take any risk, but he will be part of the training," the Brighton boss said.
+A 4-2-3-1 formation with Danny Welbeck leading the attack is anticipated for Sunday’s match against the Tricky Trees.
+João Pedro's participation remains uncertain, as Hürzeler mentioned, “He will train with the team on Friday, and then we have to see how it’s going – if he can train fully, if he can do all the movements.
+We won’t take any risk, but he will be part of the training.”

 Nottingham Forest

-Nottingham, who sit right below the Seagulls with the same number of points (8 points: 2W, 2D, 0L), will be looking to leapfrog Brighton when both sides meet at the Falmer Stadium on Sunday.
+Nottingham, who sit right below the Seagulls while having the same number of points—8 (2W, 2D, 0L)—will be looking to leapfrog Brighton when both sides meet at the Falmer Stadium on Sunday.
+Meanwhile, escaping defeat would leave the Tricky Trees unbeaten in the opening five Premier League games for the first time since the 1995-1996 season.

 A 4—2—3—1 formation with Chris Wood is expected for this weekend’s clash against the Seagulls.
 Ibrahim Sangare and Willy Boly are doubts, while Danilo is ruled out.